Caster: Coding a Topology

 Crafting Terraform Code

 This topic is for anyone who manages a Crucible instance who wants to configure their Terraform provider installation for Caster.
-Terraform can be configured to only allow certain providers to be downloaded from the Internet and used from a local Filestore.
+You can configure Terraform to only download certain providers from the Internet and use them from a local File store.

-Documentation describing this can be found in HashiCorp's Terraform documentation: CLI Configuration File > Provider Installation.
+Refer to HashiCorp's Terraform documentation: CLI Configuration File Provider Installation.

 For your reference, below is the .terraformrc